What is AudioTX Communicator?

 system recognises the type of codec, the compression used etc

-is written to be a very efficient program and will run on a Pentium
+is written to be a very efficient program and will run on very basic and even on most older PCs.
+Practically speaking

 Communicator has been designed to work with any Windows compatible